The Prodigy: History

-Formation and early singles success (1990–1991)
+Formation and early singles success (1989–1991)

 In 1989, 18-year-old DJ, musician, and songwriter Liam Howlett returned to his hometown of Braintree, Essex after quitting his gig as DJ in the hip-hop group Cut 2 Kill.
 He had started to make his own music three years prior, beginning with hip-hop and house music before he focused on the rave scene that was gaining popularity at the time.
 He preferred the non-confrontational atmosphere that raves brought, and began to work DJ sets in the local area while working on original music at home.

 It was in Braintree where Howlett met dancers Keith Flint and Leeroy Thornhill at one of his gigs at The Barn nightclub.
 Flint requested Howlett make a mix tape for him, to which Howlett obliged and returned a cassette several days later with some of his own songs on the other side.
 Howlett had scratched the word "Prodigy" onto the cassette, referring to the Moog Prodigy synthesizer which he used to make some of the music.
 The tape was well received by Flint and Thornhill, who developed new dance sequences to the music and suggested to Howlett they begin a group together.
-The three settled on The Prodigy as their name and enlisted a fourth live member, female dancer and vocalist Sharky (real name Sheila Burke), a friend of Flint's; the group officially formed on 5 October 1990.
+The three settled on the Prodigy as their name and enlisted a fourth live member, female dancer and vocalist Sharky (real name Sheila Burke), a friend of Flint's; the group officially formed on 5 October 1990.
 Their first gig took place in February 1991 at The Four Aces Club (then called Labrynth) in Dalston.
-It was organised by Ziggy, a local promoter who became their first manager.
+It was organised by Ziggy (Ziad Sabir Chowdry), a local promoter who became their first manager.
 Howlett described the venue as the roughest in London at the time.
 Shortly before the gig, the group met rapper and MC Maxim, then known as Maxim Reality.
 Flint pitched for Maxim to join the group on the strength of his connections with the reggae scene and the music contacts he had developed.
-Maxim failed to turn up at a scheduled meeting, but joined The Prodigy unexpectedly at their first gig, where he improvised lyrics on stage.
+Maxim failed to turn up at a scheduled meeting, but joined the Prodigy unexpectedly at their first gig, where he improvised lyrics on stage.